Asirush/reservation/README.md

 # WebApi

-WebAPI-example

-## Installation
+WebAPI-example is a backend application, which has several methods:
+- Add Reservation
+- Delete Reservation
+- Edit Reservation

+## How to run project

-Run WebAPI-example.sln
+Run reservation/WebAPI-example/WebAPI-example.sln

 ## Usage